The Fall of Google Search: Part 2 - Privacy

 4. It fails to acknowledge the power imbalance between individual users and large tech companies like Google.

 5. It totally dismisses the potential for abuse and overreach by governments and other authorities under the Patriot Act.
+Overall, it’s an oversimplification of a very complex issue that fails to recognize the fundamental right and need for privacy.

+This type of statement, especially from a tech leader, shows us that even if he understood all of the above implications, he doesn’t care.
+And that’s extremely shortsighted.
 Usually when I argue with Boomers and some Gen X-ers about this, they insist (in general guys, relax), that they “wouldn’t care if Google had their information because they have nothing to hide.”
 What they’re referring to in their minds is info like their shoe size, the actor they searched to find out if they’re younger, or the recipe they looked up for this Sunday’s dinner.
 What they fail to acknowledge is that while that information may not feel like a “secret” to them, it may still be “private” info they don’t necessarily want shared with anyone or any company with $20 to spend.
 And by the way, if they do want to sell their own info, they should have the right to do so, not let a tech giant do it in the dark without their knowledge.

 For example, I may not care if an online store has my bra size when I order from them- in fact, it’s very helpful for them to have that info.
 But that does not mean I’m cool with sharing that info with the guy who runs my bodega.
 No. Get it?
 Private ≠ Secret.